calum74/econv/README.md

 entropy_converter(entropy_converter&&);
 entropy_converter(const entropy_converter&) = delete;
 ```
 Initializes the entropy converter.
-The copy constructor is deleted as it is not permitted to clone entropy and is almost certainly a mistake.
+The copy constructor is deleted as it is not correct to clone the internal entropy.

-### `operator =`
+### = operator

 ```c++
 entropy_converter& operator=(entropy_converter&&);
 entropy_converter& operator=(const entropy_converter&) = delete;
 ```
 Moves the internal entropy buffer from another `entropy_converter`.
-The copy operator is deleted as it is almost certainly a mistake.
+The copy operator is deleted as it is almost certainly not intended.

-### `convert()`
+### convert method

 ```
 template<typename Generator>